jaba9531/schedule-bot/README.md

 # schedule-bot
-A Discord bot for scheduling game times
+A Discord bot for scheduling gaming sessions with friends